William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/STM32N6-GettingStarted-ObjectDetection_Notes.md

 *(Note: If STM32CubeIDE is upgraded from a prior version of STM32CubeIDE, the upgrade on Debian has to be done by removing the old IDE and installing 2.0.0 as a fresh install.
 The steps for removal of the old IDE depend on the old IDE version.)*

-The STM32CubeIDE instal automatically installs all neccessarry tools but does ***not*** automatically put them on the path - this can be done using
+The STM32CubeIDE install automatically installs all necessary tools but does ***not*** automatically put them on the path - this can be done using

 ```
 export PATH=$PATH:/opt/st/stm32cubeide_2.0.0/plugins/com.st.stm32cube.ide.mcu.externaltools.stlink-gdb-server.linux64_2.2.300.202509021040/tools/bin/